 Particulate matter

 The Tier 1 method entails multiplying the AAP in each livestock category by a single default EF, expressed as kg PM AAP–1 a–1.
 This EF and the available methodology represent emissions from housing only, because of a lack of available information on emissions from other sources.
+The EF is based on animals spending 100% of time in housing.
+Therefore, for livestock categories spending part of the time outside of housing (except poultry), the proportion of time spent in housing should also be taken into account.
+See further details in Section 3.3.2 below.

 Default Tier 1 emission factors

-The default EFs are listed in Error!
-Reference source not found.(NH3), Error!
-Reference source not found.(NO), Error!
-Reference source not found.
-(NMVOC) Error!
-Reference source not found.
+The default EFs are listed in Table 3-2(NH3), Table 3-3.(NO), Table 3-4 (NMVOC) and Table 3-5.
 (PM) and are categorised according to pollutant and then source.
 Users wishing to see some further background to the EFs directed to annex A1.3.1.

 Ammonia

 The default Tier 1 EFs for NH3 have been calculated using the Tier 2 default NH3-N EFs for each stage of manure management (see section 3.4) and default activity data on N excretion, the proportions of TAN in excreta and, if appropriate, the length of the grazing period.
-If appropriate, separate EFs are provided for slurry- and litter-based manure management systems.
+If appropriate, separate EFs are provided for slurry- and solid-based manure management systems.
 The user may choose the EF for the predominant manure management system for that livestock category in the relevant country.
 These EFs have been calculated on the basis that all manure is stored before surface application.
 For these reasons, countries are encouraged to calculate emissions using at least a Tier 2 approach if possible.